-Winners will receive a cash prize: $250 for first place, $100 for second, and $50 for third.
-In addition, first place winners will be awarded a plaque, will have their stories published on the TBF website, and will be invited to participate on a panel during the Texas Book Festival weekend Oct.
-26-27.
-The Book Festival will provide accommodations for the first-place winners and their family for one night.
+Winners receive a cash prize: $250 for first place, $100 for second, and $50 for third.
+In addition, first place winners are awarded a plaque, have their stories published on the TBF website, and are invited to participate on a panel during the Texas Book Festival weekend.
+The Texas Book Festival provides accommodations for the first place winners and their family for one night.

 Congratulations to the winners of the 2014 Fiction Contest